What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 Scenario 3: The firm has a program and procedures but accidentally breaches an obligation

-This is the most common real world scenario: you have a framework, but something goes wrong on a file or an edge case.
+This is the most common real-world scenario.
+The firm has a framework, but something goes wrong on a file or an edge case.

 ---